Sparks: The best band you’ve never heard of

 My first public gig as a musician was at David Bowie’s Beckenham Arts Lab.
 From then on, my musical career was downhill all the way.

 It was 1969.
-I was a prototype schoolboy nerd who was drawn to making music despite little talent, so I built a one-of-a-kind electronic music synthesizer out of discrete electronic components and army-surplus parts, including some monstrous electromechanical devices called uniselectors.
+I was a prototype schoolboy nerd who was drawn to making music despite little talent.
+So, I built a one-of-a-kind electronic music synthesizer out of discrete electronic components and army-surplus parts, including some monstrous electromechanical devices called uniselectors.
 The Beast generated impressively complex loops of sounds and was controlled by hundreds of unlabeled knobs and switches, which made me the only person who could play it.

 my musical career